He’s got his vices and very few perceptible virtues… But then, I didn’t intend for him to be a particularly likable person.

 Putting St. George on Trial

-It’s no surprise so many fans want to live the James Bond lifestyle and fancy themselves a glamorous, globe-trotting agent.
+It’s no surprise so many fans want to live the James Bond lifestyle of a glamorous, globe-trotting agent.
 James Bond is a skilled gambler, golfer, and athlete, drives the slickest, spy-outfitted cars, has an innate knowledge of the latest luxury brands and that je ne sais quoi that coaxes beautiful women into bed with him.
 But to call a spade a spade — he’s a terrible role model.
 The character has been lampooned by modern day critics as well as Fleming’s contemporaries, including one Reverend Leslie Paxton, who argued Bond was “the epitome of worldy vice” (F. Fleming 271).

 Fleming never argued Bond was a nice guy — just a professional doing his job.
 The name James Bond was chosen to render the character exceptionally unmemorable, “an anonymous blunt instrument wielded by a Government Department” (“THE EXCLUSIVE BOND”).
 He frequently references Bond’s cruel appearance as well as demeanor, offering tongue-in-cheek remarks like, “I was sorry to see Goldfinger go.
 He was a so much nicer man than James Bond!” (“To Jack Jones, Esq., The Western Mail, Cardiff”).
 He even put Bond on a more expensive diet following the unexpected postwar public endearment towards the globetrotting superspy whose favorite food was scrambled eggs (“THE EXCLUSIVE BOND”).